kyverno/website/content/en/docs/Writing policies/tips.md

 * The choice between using a `pattern` statement or a `deny` statement depends largely on the data you need to consider; `pattern` works on incoming (new) objects while `deny` can additionally work on variable data such as the API operation (CREATE, UPDATE, etc.), old object data, and ConfigMap data.

+* In some less common cases, Kyverno will attempt to validate the schema of a policy and fail because it cannot determine if it satisfies the OpenAPI schema definition for that resource.
+In these cases add `spec.schemaValidation: false` to your policy to tell Kyverno to skip validation.
+This is similar to passing the `--validate` flag to `kubectl`.

 ## Mutate

 * When writing policies which perform [cascading mutations](/docs/writing-policies/mutate/#mutate-rule-ordering-cascading), rule ordering matters.
 All rules which perform cascading mutations should be in the same policy definition and ordered top to bottom to ensure consistent results.

 * Need to mutate an object at a specific ordered position within an array?
 Use the [`patchesJson6902`](/docs/writing-policies/mutate/#rfc-6902-jsonpatch) method.

+* Just like in `validate` rules, in some less common cases Kyverno will attempt to validate the schema of a policy and fail because it cannot determine if it satisfies the OpenAPI schema definition for that resource.
+In mutate rules, Kyverno will internally try to generate a patch to see if the policy would be valid.
+In these cases add `spec.schemaValidation: false` to your policy to tell Kyverno to skip validation.
+This is similar to passing the `--validate` flag to `kubectl`.

 ## Generate